Kazakh president orders more spending to offset impact of coronavirus

 The Central Asian nation’s economy has been hit hard by the plunge in the price of oil, its main export, and the coronavirus outbreak which has prompted border closures and lockdowns.

-The increase in welfare payments will cost more than 200 billion tenge ($446 million), said Tokayev, who also instructed the government to allocate an extra 100 billion tenge ($223 million) toward subsidized loans for farmers.
+The increase in welfare payments will cost more than 200 billion tenge ($446 million), said Tokayev, who also instructed the government to allocate an extra 100 billion tenge ($223 million) towards subsidised loans for farmers.

 Tokayev ordered the cabinet to make more people eligible for emergency monthly payouts of $95 per person and free kits including food products and other basic necessities.